 One user noted that they fell asleep much quicker and had better sleep.

-Some users report headaches and drowsiness.
+Some users reported headaches and drowsiness as main side effects.